StewartLynch/CTPicker_SwiftUI/README.md

 ##### Step 5 - Create String Array and make it @State variable if necessary

-When presenting the CTPickerView, you will be asked to pass in the array of strings and this array.
-If you are going to allow users to be able to modify the array, it will have to be able to be bound to a @Binding variable in the CTPickerView.
-Watch video for other examples and see the saveUpdates function below.
+When presenting the CTPickerView, you need to pass in an array of strings.
+If you are going to allow users to be able to add to the array, it will have to be decoreated with the @State property wrapper.

-You can pass in any array of strings,  but to continue on with this example, I will just create it within the existing view and if you are going to allow updates, it must be created as an @State variable (or be able to access it as the property of an @ObservableObject)
+> Watch the video to see how you can submit and modify a collection of objects from which your string array has been created.

 ```swift
 @State private var foodArray = ["Milk", "Apples", "Sugar", "Eggs", "Oranges", "Potatoes", "Corn", "Bread"]